HussainAther/dnapacman/README.md

     1. Click "Download ZIP" on the right column.

-    2. unzip the directory
+    2. Unzip the directory

     Either:

-    3. cd into the directory from the Terminal and run: python pacman.py
+    3. cd into the directory from the Terminal and run: python src/pacman.py

     or: